huggingface/diffusers/docs/source/en/api/loaders.md

 # Loaders

 Adapters (textual inversion, LoRA, hypernetworks) allow you to modify a diffusion model to generate images in a specific style without training or finetuning the entire model.
-The adapter weights are typically only a tiny fraction of the pretrained model making them very portable. 🤗 Diffusers provides an easy-to-use `LoaderMixin` API to load adapter weights.
+The adapter weights are very portable because they're typically only a tiny fraction of the pretrained model weights. 🤗 Diffusers provides an easy-to-use `LoaderMixin` API to load adapter weights.

 <Tip warning={true}>